click2install/moondex/README.md

 1. Unlock your wallet (if necessary) and send _exactly_ 2,500 MDEX to the address created above
 1. Wait for a minimum of 15 confirmations before starting the masternode in the GUI (see steps below).
 In the meanwhile, you can proceed with the following steps.
 1. Open your wallet's *Debug Console* and type: `masternode outputs`.
 Record the reported *transaction ID* and *transaction output index* for the new MN.
 These should be a long series of characters, followed by a single digit (each in double quotes).
-1. Open your *masternode configuration file* from the wallet's *Tools* menu item.
+1. Open your *masternode configuration* file (*masternodes.conf*) from the wallet's *Tools* menu.
 1. In the masternodes.conf file, add an entry that looks like: [address-name from above] [ip:port of your VPS from script output] [privkey from script output] [txid from from above] [tx output index from above] -
-Your *masternodes.conf* file entry should look like: **MN-1 127.0.0.2:8906 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2jcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 1** and it must be all on one line in your masternodes config file
+Your *masternodes.conf* file entry should look like: ```MN-1 127.0.0.2:8906 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2jcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 1``` and it must be all on one line in your *masternode configuration* file
 1. Save and close your *masternodes.conf* file
 1. Close your wallet and restart it.
 1. Proceed with the VPS setup (you can proceed even if the confirmations have not yet reached 15).